uliza-0615/uliza-0615/README.md

 - 👀 I’m interested in music, language and literature.
 - 🌱 I’m currently learning how to create a REA.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me?
-I'm a X, FB, Inst, etc.
+I'm at X, FB, Inst, etc.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Fun?
 Remind me what it's that!!